 A Festival of Short Plays from the Northwestern Prison Education Program

 In the spring of 2019, through the Northwestern Prison Education Program (NPEP), playwright and Goodman Artistic Associate, Rebecca Gilman, taught playwriting at the Stateville Correctional Center in Crest Hill, IL.
 The students embraced their first playwriting class and, for their final projects, each wrote a short play.
 Ranging from comic to tragic, the plays tackle subjects as unique, original, and inspiring as the men who wrote them.

-However, given that the population at Stateville has been one of the hardest hit by COVID19 in the country, we felt it was urgent to present a live virtual event featuring some of the Stateville Voices plays as well as a panel discussion looking at what life is like at Stateville at the present moment.
+However, given that the population at Stateville has been one of the hardest hit by COVID19 in the country, they felt it was urgent to present a live virtual event featuring some of the Stateville Voices plays as well as a panel discussion looking at what life is like at Stateville at the present moment.

-We look forward to the day we can gather in person and present all 21 short plays, as planned, at the Goodman and at Kennedy King College.
-Until then, we’re offering this smaller selection of plays to draw attention to and celebrate the Stateville students and the mission of NPEP – to transform lives through education.
+Until the day we can gather in person and present all 21 short plays as planned, they are offering this smaller selection of plays to draw attention to and celebrate the Stateville students and the mission of NPEP – to transform lives through education.